Risborough Rangers F.C.: Ground

-Risborough Rangers play their home games at the Windsor Playing Fields, Horsenden Lane, Horsenden, Princes Risborough HP27 9NE.
+Risborough Rangers play their home games at The KAMTECH Stadium, Windsor Playing Fields, Horsenden Lane, Horsenden, Princes Risborough HP27 9NE.

-Windsor Playing Fields is usually referred to locally as 'Windsors'.
+The KAMTECH Stadium, also referred to locally as 'Windsors'.
 The ground was once the home of the now defunct Princes Risborough Town FC who were founder members of the Hellenic Football League.
 Floodlights were installed in 2012 in order to take their promotion to Division One.
-The ground has covered seating and covered standing facilities, and in 2022 a 100 seater family stand was built, named after long standing chairman Richard Woodward.
+The ground has covered seating and covered standing facilities, and in 2022 a 100-seater family stand was built, named after long standing chairman Richard Woodward.
 Other stands include 'The Bob Templeman Stand', 'The Jack Burnett Stand' and 'The Derek Wallace Stand'.
-There is also 'The Ken Shepard Way', a walkway dedicated to the late Ken Shepard.
+There is also 'The Ken Sheppard Way', a walkway dedicated to the late Ken Sheppard.
 All the aforementioned names are remembered for the many years of dedication spent at the club.